Before We Trust Them: Decision-Making Failures in Navigation of Foundation Models: Acknowledgment

-During this iterative refinement, the model frequently deviated from the original intent, making assumptions about unspecified experimental conditions.
-For example, it introduced the use of unavailable sensors such as LiDAR, considered real-world robot control settings, altered input/output formats, and even redefined the task itself.
-These cases demonstrate that when faced with ambiguity, the language model tends to form incorrect assumptions and become strongly biased toward them, leading to severe reasoning errors. \begin{ack} This research was supported by the MSIT (Ministry of Science, ICT), Korea, under the Global Research Support Program in the Digital Field (RS-2024-00426860) supervised by the IITP (Institute for Information \& Communications Technology Planning \& Evaluation). \end{ack}
+This research was supported by the MSIT (Ministry of Science, ICT), Korea, under the Global Research Support Program in the Digital Field (RS-2024-00426860) and the Artificial Intelligence Convergence Innovation Human Resources Development (IITP-2026-RS-2023-00254592), supervised by the IITP (Institute for Information \& Communications Technology Planning \& Evaluation).
+This research was supported in part by NSF IIS-2112633.